potchin/PlexF1MediaScanner/README.md

 ## Troubleshooting

-Regular expressions aren't perfect (especially mine) and if your file and directory structure doesnt match what I think it is then stuff wont appear in your library.
-To see what went wrong with detection, check out the log file (`/var/lib/plexmediaserver/Library/Application Support/Plex Media Server/Logs/Formula1.log`).
+To see what went wrong with detection, check out the log file (path found in `LOG_FILE` in the script).

 To force plex to retry, first get the ID of the your F1 Library (`/usr/lib/plexmediaserver/Plex\ Media\ Scanner --list`) then force an update: `/usr/lib/plexmediaserver/Plex\ Media\ Scanner --force --scan --refresh --section YOUR_SECTION_NUMBER`.